bascheffler/minthcm-docker-compose/README.md

 **Features:**

 - **Containerized Deployment:** Deploy MintHCM effortlessly using Docker Compose.
-The setup includes both the MintHCM web application and a MySQL database container.

 - **Configuration Options:** Customize your MintHCM installation by adjusting variables in the `.env` file.
 Modify parameters such as the web port, database details, and MintHCM admin credentials.